pantheon-systems/documentation/source/docs/guides/two-factor-authentication.md

 Two-factor authentication (2FA) is a security practice which requires users of your website to provide, along with their standard username and password, an additional form of authentication to log in.
 The two most common methods involve authentication through an SMS message, or a one-time code generated via an application on a user’s mobile phone.
 More advanced methods such as using a biometric information, location through GPS, or a hardware token are also possible.
-For more information, see [Multi Factor Authentication](http://drupalwatchdog.com/volume-2/issue-2/multi-factor-authentication).
+For more information, see ["Multi Factor Authentication" in Drupal Watchdog](http://drupalwatchdog.com/volume-2/issue-2/multi-factor-authentication) and ["Two Step Authentication" on WordPress.org](http://codex.wordpress.org/Two_Step_Authentication).

-## Benefits
+## Benefits of Two-Factor Authentication

 Two-factor authentication is a helpful security practice because it prevents attackers from compromising accounts by requiring an extra authentication method beyond only using a password to log in.
 This is important because standard password access can be very easy to bypass if the user has a simple password that's easy to guess, is observed typing in their password, or has used their password on another site that becomes compromised.
 By requiring a second form of authentication (especially one tied to a physical device like a mobile phone or a USB key), would-be attackers not only have to compromise a user’s password, but also their mobile phone or physical USB key, which makes the attack much more difficult.